polinachakun/exercise-9/README.md

 ```

 ## Task 1
-Modify the implementation in [`acting_agent.asl`](src/agt/acting_agent.asl) so that the acting agent manifests the temperature broadcasted by one of the agents with the highest avarage interaction trust rating.
+Modify the implementation in [`acting_agent.asl`](src/agt/acting_agent.asl) so that the acting agent manifests the temperature broadcasted by one of the agents with the highest average interaction trust rating.
 - HINTS:
   - You can see the structure of interaction trust ratings in [`interaction_trust_ratings.asl`](src/agt/inc/interaction_trust_ratings.asl).
 These ratings are already included in `acting_agent.asl` (through the command `include`).
-  - The [internal action `findall` of the jason.stdlib package](https://jason.sourceforge.net/api/jason/stdlib/findall.html) can be used to query the belief base for beliefs of a certain structure.
+  - The [internal action `findall` of the jason.stdlib package](https://jason-lang.github.io/api/jason/stdlib/findall.html) can be used to query the belief base for beliefs of a certain structure.
-  - The [documentation of the jason.stdlib package](https://jason.sourceforge.net/api/jason/stdlib/package-summary.html) contains information about basic internal actions that can facilitate the computation of (highest) average interaction trust ratings (e.g. by handling lists).
-Alternatively, computation can be facilitated through the use of artifacts that can assist in the computation.
+  - The [documentation of the jason.stdlib package](https://jason-lang.github.io/api/jason/stdlib/package-summary.html) contains information about basic internal actions that can facilitate the computation of (highest) average interaction trust ratings (e.g. by handling lists).
+    - Alternatively, computation can be facilitated through the use of artifacts that can assist in the computation.
 The [CArtAgO By Example Guide](https://www.emse.fr/~boissier/enseignement/maop13/courses/cartagoByExamples.pdf) contains examples on how to create and use classes that extend the class `Artifact`of CArtAgO.
   - Currently, the plan `@select_reading_task_0_plan` is used in [`acting_agent.asl`](src/agt/acting_agent.asl) for selecting a random received temperature reading to manifest.
 For completing Task 1, you can either modify this plan, or create a new plan (and also create the relevant goal within the `@manifest_temperature_plan`).